Skip to main content

 2. Include any images etc in a separate directory named rfc-000 and link to them.

-3. Make a Pull Request (PR) for your branch.
+3. Make a Pull Request (PR) for your branch and open as a draft.

-4. Rename your file and directory with the number of the PR and push as a new commits.
+4. Rename your file and directory with the number of the PR and push changes.

-5. Post a link to your PR in #govuk-developers on Slack and to the govuk-tech-members Google Group. @mention teams in the PR description if you want particular attention from them.
+6. Post a link to your PR in #govuk-developers on Slack and to the govuk-tech-members Google Group.

-8. Stay active in the discussion and encourage and remind other relevant people to participate.
+9. Stay active in the discussion and encourage other relevant people to participate.
 If you’re unsure who should be involved in a discussion, ask your Tech Lead or a Lead Developer.
 If you start an RFC it’s up to you to push it through the process and engage people.

 Historical RFCs